-If weather is bad, arrangements will be made for a move into the gymnasium, if the buildings are safe.
-Coordinate with the ICC and Plant/Utility Team for revised plan.
+If weather is bad, arrangements will be made for a move into the gymnasium/MPR, if the buildings are safe.
+Coordinate with the ICC and Plant/Utility Team and move students to field with tents if gym or MPR are not available.